x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/clients-and-mobile-in-exchange-online/outlook-on-the-web/create-outlook-web-app-mailbox-policy.md

 4. Use the check boxes to enable or disable features.
 By default, the most common features are displayed.
 To see all features that can be enabled or disabled, click **More options**.

     > [!NOTE]
     > Features settings for Outlook Web App mailbox policies override Outlook Web App virtual directory settings.
-You can change segmentation settings for individual users by using the **Set-CASMailbox** cmdlet in the Shell.
+You can change segmentation settings for individual users by using the **Set-CASMailbox** cmdlet in Exchange Online PowerShell.

 5. Click **Save** to save the policy.

-### Use the Shell to create an Outlook Web App mailbox policy
+### Use Exchange Online PowerShell to create an Outlook Web App mailbox policy

 This example creates an Outlook Web App mailbox policy named `Policy1`.

-- In the Shell, run the following command.
+- In Exchange Online PowerShell, run the following command.

   ```
   New-OwaMailboxPolicy -Name Policy1
   ```

 For more information about syntax and parameters, see [New-OwaMailboxPolicy](https://technet.microsoft.com/library/b2e46c22-7e99-4d04-b5ef-81ef64bf7445.aspx).
-For information about using the Shell to configure an Outlook Web App mailbox policy, see [Set-OwaMailboxPolicy](https://technet.microsoft.com/library/530166f7-ab42-4609-ba73-9b5a39b567be.aspx).
+For information about using Exchange Online PowerShell to configure an Outlook Web App mailbox policy, see [Set-OwaMailboxPolicy](https://technet.microsoft.com/library/530166f7-ab42-4609-ba73-9b5a39b567be.aspx).

 ## How do you know this worked?